George of the Jungle 2: Release

 Disney released George of the Jungle 2 direct-to-video on October 21, 2003.
 It later aired on Disney Channel.
 It also aired on Disney XD.
-It was originally scheduled to be released on Summer 2003, but it was delayed to October 21, 2003.
+The film was originally scheduled to be released on Summer 2003, but it was delayed to October 21, 2003.
 A week prior to release, Caterpillar Inc. sued Disney over concerns that the film's use of its trademark (appearing on the bulldozers) constituted damage to its reputation.
 Caterpillar Inc. asked for a restraining order to prevent the release, but they were unsuccessful.

 Reception

 George of the Jungle 2 received generally negative reviews.
 On Rotten Tomatoes, the film has an approval rating of 17% based on reviews from 6 critics.

 Joe Leydon of Variety wrote "One of the finest and funniest made-for-video sequels ever released on the Disney label offers an unusually satisfying mix of kid-friendly broad comedy and knowing pop culture parody."
 Michael Rankins of DVD Verdict wrote that the film "delivers cheap, fluffy, mostly painfree chuckles" and suggested that people watch Jay Ward's cartoons instead.
 Aaron Beierle of DVD Talk rated the film 2 out of 5 and wrote, "Although not quite the dreadful affair that most will be expecting from this kind of a direct-to-video effort, there's simply not much story for the film to go on and the only witty moments are provided by the narrator".